GBOML/GBOML/README.md

 # GBOML Compiler
 ## Project
 This repository is the official repository of the graph-based optimization modeling language (GBOML).
-GBOML enables the easy implementation of a broad class of structured linear programs typically found in applications ranging from energy system planning to supply chain management.
-More precisely, the language is particularly well-suited for representing problems involving the optimization of discrete-time dynamical systems over a finite time horizon and possessing a block decomposable structure that can be encoded by a sparse connected graph.
-The language combines elements from both algebraic and object-oriented modeling languages in order to facilitate problem encoding and post-processing.
+GBOML enables the easy implementation of a broad class of structured mixed-integer linear programs typically found in applications ranging from energy system planning to supply chain management.
+More precisely, the language is particularly well-suited for representing problems involving the optimization of discrete-time dynamical systems over a finite time horizon and possessing a block decomposable structure that can be encoded by a sparse connected hypergraph.
+The language combines elements of both algebraic and object-oriented modeling languages in order to facilitate problem encoding and post-processing.
 A tutorial can be found at http://hdl.handle.net/2268/256705.

 ## Installing
 You need to install the requirements :
 ```
 pip install -r requirements.txt
 ```
-Now you are able to use Linprog as a solver
+Now you are able to use Linprog as a solver (for linear programs)

 ## Installing other solvers:
 ### Gurobi:
 To be able to use Gurobi please install :

 >https://www.gurobi.com/

 Then,

 ```
 python -m pip install -i https://pypi.gurobi.com gurobipy
 ```
 ### CPLEX:
 To be able to use CPLEX please install :

 >https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-2010